 As a registered charity, the YMCA of Greater Toronto relies on the generosity of our donors who play a vital role in ensuring that we can provide critical services for children, adults, and families across the GTA.
-These services include child care, summer camps, outdoor education, safe spaces for teens, youth leadership development, support for street-involved and 2SLGBTQ+ youth, access to health and fitness programs, and more.
-Charitable support from individuals and families, charitable foundations, and corporate partners means that children, teens, young adults, and families can access the programs they need to support physical, social, and mental health.
+These services include child care, summer camps, outdoor education, safe spaces for teens, youth leadership development, support for youth without housing and 2SLGBTQIA+ youth, access to health and fitness programs, and more.
+Charitable support from individuals and families, charitable foundations, and corporate partners means that children, teens, young adults, and families can access the programs they need to reach their potential.

 In addition to donations, we receive funding for specific programs from various levels of government, endowment funds, organizations, etc. A summary of key sources of our funding is outlined below.
-For a full list of our donors, please refer to our Annual Impact Report.
+For a full list of our donors, please refer to our Annual Report.